Taylor Swift's Album Release Date, As Deciphered Like A CIA Operative

 But so far, the TS7 clues are more subtle than the Reputation release, for which Swift wiped her Instagram entirely and started over fresh (and snakey).
 With that challenge in mind, we spoke to Aliza Bran of the International Spy Museum to decipher Swift's recent behaviour through the lens of an actual intelligence agent — and determine whether these posts really indicate whether TS7 is imminent.

-Bran explains that in the world of espionage, there are a three main sources of intelligence collection relevant to this case: Open source intelligence, human intelligence, and imagery intelligence.
+Bran explains that in the world of espionage, there are a three main sources of intelligence collection: Open source intelligence, human intelligence, and imagery intelligence.
 Conventionally, "imagery intelligence" in the intelligence world is limited to photos taken via satellite (and the photos taken of Swift's Rhode Island mansion don't help us much here).
 Swift fans certainly close-read images – but they're publicly available images.

 "Human intelligence is the fun stuff — the people doing hands on collection," Bran said.
 In the spy world, that would be KGB agents like Phillip and Elizabeth Jennings of The Americans, slinking around D.C. in during the Cold War.
 In the pop culture realm, it would be sources like Perez Hilton, rooting out gossip-worthy tidbits.
 Naturally, Hilton does have alleged information about TS7— he claims that Swift personally told him her seventh album would be out before her 30th birthday in December 2019.